scribd/scribd.github.io/_posts/2020-04-27-managing-datadog-aws-with-terraform.md

 The benefit from an AWS Account maintainer point of view is that using the module is a convenient way to inherit centralized best practice.
-For module maintainers, any change to the datadog integration module can be released using a [standard Terraform module release process](https://www.terraform.io/docs/registry/modules/publish.html).
+For module maintainers, any change to the Datadog integration module can be released using a [standard Terraform module release process](https://www.terraform.io/docs/registry/modules/publish.html).

-# Cloudwatch log synchronization
+# CloudWatch log synchronization

 Initially, the module only sets up the base integration.
 As adoption increased, more features were added to the module by various teams.
-One of these features is automation for setting up log ingestion for cloudwatch.
+One of these features is automation for setting up log ingestion for CloudWatch.

 Like setting up the official AWS integration app, the [instructions for log synchronization](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#log-collection) are a bit overwhelming.

-However, using the terraform-aws-datadog module, we can enable the feature with a single parameter:
+However, using the `terraform-aws-datadog` module, we can enable the feature with a single parameter:

 ```terraform
 module "datadog" {